VictoriaMetrics/operator/docs/resources/vmsingle.md

     acceptEULA: true

     # using enterprise features: Backup automation
-    # more details about backup automation you can read on {{% ref "/vmbackupmanager/" %}}
+    # more details about backup automation you can read on https://docs.victoriametrics.com/vmbackupmanager/
     destination: "s3://your_bucket/folder"
     credentialsSecret:
       name: remote-storage-keys